djmattyg007/BBStatic/README.txt

 BBStatic

-BBStatic is a static site generator written in PHP that uses BBCode as its input format.
+BBStatic is a static site generator written in PHP that uses BBCode for content and Mustache templates for rendering full pages.

 This is still very much a work in progress.